honno/coinflip/README.rst

     Data stored successfully!
     ...

 ``DATA`` is the path to newline-delimited text file that contains a binary sequence.
 An example file to use is available on `my gist
 <https://gist.github.com/Honno/dd6f3527e588428fa17a999042e3c6e8>`_.

 Randomness tests can then be ran over the store’s data via the ``run`` command.
-You should be prompted by a ``No STORE argument provided`` message, where ``rngtest`` will assume you want to run the tests over the data you just loaded—type ``y`` and hit enter.
+You should be prompted by a "No STORE argument provided" message, where ``rngtest`` will assume you want to run the tests over the data you just loaded—type ``y`` and hit enter.